Is It Ever Okay For Straight Actors To Play Queer Roles?

 The aforementioned 2020 holiday rom-com Happiest Season, for example, was directed by openly gay multi-hyphenate Clea DuVall and also featured out actress Kristen Stewart in one of the leading roles.
 Queer folks were involved in the film, and rom-coms and holiday movies that explicitly center lesbians are still underrepresented in the film landscape.
 But Mackenzie Davis was also cast as one of the lesbian main characters, even though she does not identify as a lesbian.
 Stewart told Variety at the time that she believed Davis was the only person who could have played the role opposite her.
 Stewart’s sentiments in the Variety interview about casting queer folks in queer roles was this: “So my answer is fucking think about what you’re doing!
 And don’t be an asshole.”
 Intentions matter.

 But sometimes, good intentions just aren’t enough.
-The 2020 Ryan Murphy-directed musical film The Prom was criticized widely for casting James Corden as a gay man.
-The actor received backlash from a slew of critics and on social media, calling his performance “gay-face” and “offensive.”
+The 2020 Ryan Murphy-directed musical film The Prom was criticised widely for casting James Corden as a gay man.
+The actor received negative reviews from a slew of critics and on social media, claiming his performance was “gay-face” and “offensive.”
 (Corden's team did not respond to Refinery29's request for comment.)

 “